Do you want a website that not only looks great but also drives sales and revenue?

 But why is it that with so much interest around its main product (the search engine), Google keeps such a simple design with just one main call to action?

-Google wants its users to be focused on the single most important element on the page:
+The new design works better because it draws focus on the single most important element on the page:

 The search button.

 And the white space on the page serves that exact purpose.

 By taking a conversion-first approach, Google has kept the page simple to draw attention to what’s most important to its users and its website, which is conducting a search.

 White space can be a great way for you to increase conversions by getting users to focus on elements that matter.
 Just make sure to use it wisely.

 Tip #4: Make Your Calls to Action Stand Out